Aion-cyber/AION-Privacy/README.md

 - Opting out of data collection (where applicable)

 **7. Changes to This Privacy Policy**
 We may update this Privacy Policy from time to time.
-Changes will be reflected with a revised "Effective Date."
+Changes will be reflected with a revised " 09/April 2025".
 Continued use of the app after updates constitutes acceptance of the new terms.

 **8. Contact Us**
 If you have any questions about this Privacy Policy, please contact us at: aiontimetracking@gmail.com.